Honestly, Satanism Sounds Pretty Great

 We are in a fight for the soul of our nation.
 We need to fight hard.
 And we need to fight smart.
 We have to win. https://t.co/m1k1YWFpuo

 But for all the fear and bluster around Satanism, the actual religion is not well-understood.
 The Church of Satan has been around since the 1960s, while The Satanic Temple was founded in 2013 and is recognized as a tax exempt church by the IRS.
 Neither of them believe in Satan.
-While followers of the Church of Satan do believe in magick, The Satanic Temple describes itself as a nontheistic branch of Satanism, meaning members don't believe in God, Satan, or other supernatural forces.
+The Satanic Temple describes itself as a nontheistic branch of Satanism, meaning members don't believe in God, Satan, or other supernatural forces.
 In other words, no one is trying to give Satan a lap dance, a la the Montero video.

 Whenever something that even tangentially involves Satan-worship makes headlines, The Satanic Temple — which has over 300,000 members and counting — gets a little spike of attention, says Lucien Greaves, the organization's co-founder.
 But more recently, the religion has been getting recognition for its actual belief system, which is surprisingly progressive and deserving of its own moment in the spotlight, divorced from the whole "eternal damnation" thing.